 The Wood Engineering specialization in the Building Systems graduate concentration in Environmental Conservation provides the practitioner or returning student a platform for studying wood as a building material.
 Depending on your needs, choose between these graduate programs:

 - Thesis/Dissertation-based M.S. or Ph.D. program.
-This research-based graduate program requires students to complete a thesis/dissertation in addition to coursework.
+This research-based graduate program requires students to complete a research-based thesis/dissertation in addition to coursework.
 Interested students need to contact a potential faculty advisor (see list below) before applying.